Scars of violence haunt India's capital after deadly riots

 "They want Delhi to burn," Mishra said with a police official standing beside him.
 "I am saying this on behalf of the crowd that we will be peaceful until Trump is here.
 Once he leaves, we won't even listen to you if the roads aren't cleared of demonstrators," he said, referring to the police.

-By Thursday, the death toll from the violence that followed, between Hindus and Muslims who had lived side by side for centuries but attacked each other with guns and swords, metal rods and axes, had risen to 32 and threatened to climb still higher.
+By Friday, the death toll from the violence that followed, between Hindus and Muslims who had lived side by side for centuries but attacked each other with guns and swords, metal rods and axes, had risen to 38.
+More than 200 people were injured, New Delhi police said.

 The streets where the rioting occurred, in Muslim and Hindu areas alike, resembled a war zone.
 Helmeted, camouflaged and baton-wielding police marched down pavements littered with broken glass and charred vehicles as residents peered fearfully from behind neighbourhood gates they had locked from inside.